-Here are some resources to check out to get started:
+Here are a couple resources to check out to get started:

 The general consensus in the firearms community is that the pump action shotgun is the top choice for home defense.
 They’re relatively easy to use and nearly impossible to break.
 More importantly, the sound of chambering a hot round into a pump action 12 gauge is sure to soil the britches of even the most hardened criminal.

 The Mossberg 500 and the Remington 870 are extremely popular choices in this category.
 Both are proven to be extremely reliable for a reasonable price, beginning at around $200.

 The pump action shotgun is a relatively simple weapon to use.
 Shotgun shells are loaded into the gun, and the pump action chambers a round.
 Pulling the trigger fires the chambered round.
 The next pump ejects the spent shell and loads another round into the chamber.
 These attributes contribute to the pump action shotgun’s reliability.